kallistisoft/PocuterUtils/Libs/Keyboard/README.md

 ```C
 bool active;
 ```
 This member variable tracks the in-use state of the keyboard.
-It automatically set to true when calling Keyboard::getchar() and is set to false when the user selects the '[OK]' option from the keyboard.
+It is automatically set to true when calling ***getchar()*** and is set to false when the user selects the **'[OK]'** option from the keyboard.

-This variable is fully exposed and is usefull for manually managing keyboard flow control, see [Quick Usage Example](#Quick -Usage-Example) section for flow control implementation.
+This variable is fully exposed and is usefull for manually managing keyboard flow control, see [Quick Usage Example](#quick-usage-example) section for flow control implementation.
 ***
 ### bool autoupdate: Automatically update display
 ```C
 bool autoupdate = true;
 ```
 This member variable enables automatic updating of the screen when calling ***getchar()***.
 This variable is true by default.
 Applications that wish to do post-processing of the display can set this to false and then update the screen manually.
-See the [Keyboard Demo Application] for a usage example.
+See the [Keyboard Demo Application](Apps/KeyboardDemo) for a usage example.
 ***
 ### void clear(): Clear keyboard text
 ```C